threefoldfoundation/threefold_data/content/blog/better_solution_for_our_planet/better_solution_for_our_planet.md

 ---
 id: threefold_foundation
 title: A better solution for our planet
-tags: [farming, sustainability, ]
+tags: [farming, sustainability]
 image: ./better_solution.png
-image_caption: A better solution for our planet
+image_caption: planet
 excerpt: We believe IT can be sustainable.
 Actually, it should be!
 That's why energy efficiency has always been a key focus of ours.
 With climate change and sustainability as some of the most pressing issues of our times, new green solutions need to be our priority.
 authors: [kristof_de_spiegeleer]
 created: 2018-10-18